JvenDeepak0203/camera-trap-wildlife-detector/README.md

 - [iWildCam 2020](https://www.kaggle.com/c/iwildcam-2020-fgvc7), which earlier
   versions of my model were trained on

-This is a portfolio and research project, not something a conservation org should depend on.
+This is a portfolio and research project, not something a conservation organization should depend on.